someimportantcompany/dynazord/docs/Getting-Started.md

 # Getting Started

-To kick things off, install this library as you would any other:
+To kick things off, install _dynazord_ as you would any other:

 ```sh
 $ npm install --save dynazord